 Having enough space in the tank would ease your job in cleaning and maintaining the aquarium.
 The small tank would be more time-consuming in handling the stuff in the tank during the cleaning process.

+Goldfish produce a lot of waste and ammonia, and the bigger tank would be easy to remove the waste product and clean the tank without needing to clean the entire aquarium.
 Also, the filtration process would not be efficient in the small tank as it would have to clean the large-scale waste product, which would be difficult for the normal filtration process.

-As these waste products break down in small pieces over time, they create a dusty cloud-like substance in the tank making the water look dark.
+As a result, these waste products will move around in the tank making the water look dirty.
+As these waste products break down into small pieces over time, they create a dusty cloud-like substance in the tank making the water look dark.

-If in the future you plan to add fancy Goldfish with big size and long tail, then put the extra 10 – 12 gallons of water in the aquarium every time you add new Goldfish.
+If in the future you plan to add fancy Goldfish with big size and long tails, then put the extra 10 – 12 gallons of water in the aquarium every time you add new Goldfish.